Plant Sciences Institute Faculty Scholars

 Dr. Castellano's PSI project addresses the roles of environment and management on phenotype.
 Soil properties and management interact to have large effects on resource availability within and across fields.
 His research group uses experiments, innovative sensing technologies and process-based modeling to observe, predict and explain 1) how variation in resource availability affects phenotype; and 2) what phenotypes perform best in particular combinations of environment and management.

-Liang Dong is an associate professor in the Department of Computer and Electrical Engineering.
+Liang Dong is a Professor in the Department of Computer and Electrical Engineering.
 His research interests include Micro/Nano-Electro-Mechanical Systems (MEMS/NEMS), lab on a chip, microfluidics, optics and smart materials and structures and their applications in sustainable agriculture; biomedicine, renewable energy; and information technology.
 As an engineer in the area of Micro-Electro-Mechanical Systems, Dr. Dong develops small-scale devices with critical dimensions ranging from micrometers to millimeters through inexpensive fabrication processes.
 He also integrates these devices into sensor networks for large-scale, high-throughput, in-field measurements.

 Dr. Dong's PSI project focuses on developing and deploying inexpensive microscale sensors and biochips for direct measurement of important chemical and physical signals related to plant responses to various environmental stresses.